Ceramics Ireland Triennial Exhibition 2020

+Land / Marks was the 4th iteration in the Ceramics Ireland triennial series.
 Ceramic makers, living in Ireland and Irish makers abroad were selected by an international jury and will show their work at Farmleigh Gallery, Dublin.

-The exhibition brings together the diverse applications and approaches to clay practice of leading Irish established and emerging makers.
+The exhibition brought together the diverse applications and approaches to clay practice of leading Irish established and emerging makers.
 Ceramics Ireland view this exhibition as a further stride towards building the reputation and awareness of Irish ceramics practice internationally.